 In 2008 the Royal College of Nursing (RCN) in the United Kingdom published details of the range of ICIs that could be delegated to non-registered practitioners involved in the care of children and training required.
 While the RCN publication relates to children there could be relevance when applied to carers of adults who are undertaking ICIs.
 The RCN publication details that preparation should occur at two levels: 1.
 General education about complex needs and 2.
 Education about a specific individual and the interventions or care that a person requires (RCN 2012: 5).
 There are also key elements which should be incorporated into a program which include: a competency-based approach; agreed clinical protocols; written goals for individuals; audit cycles (regular updating and reassessing of competence); evaluation criteria; statements of accountability; confidentiality; care of the required equipment; medical device education; emergency management and risk assessment (RCN 2012: 5).
 There is no equivalent list of ICIs for adults that could be delegated to non-registered practitioners staff.
 This raises a question of what occurs once these children reach adulthood and move into adult care and who may provide the ICIs.

+The aim of this review is to identify and evaluate the type of ICIs that paid SCSWs are currently delivering in the community and the preparation they receive prior to undertaking an ICI or the knowledge they hold on the intervention.
+This study aims to assess the literature currently available on this topic as a starting point so that we can begin to understand what is needed for future development within this area.
+A systematic review of the research literature was undertaken to identify relevant journal articles.
+The review specifically aimed to:

+Identify the extent of the literature regarding the preparation of paid SCSWs in specific invasive clinical interventions.

+Identify the invasive clinical interventions being undertaken by paid SCSWs and the service user groups that are receiving such interventions globally.

+Identify the educational approaches and frameworks used in the teaching of a clinical skill to paid SCSWs.

+To establish the level of knowledge provided to paid SCSWs when involved in education in relation to invasive clinical interventions.

+Discuss how appropriate and effective the preparation of paid SCSWs is in delivering invasive clinical interventions.

+Discuss the issue of accountability when paid SCSWs deliver invasive clinical interventions.

 Methods